binder-badge/binder-badge.github.io/src/content/docs/guides/mc-server-proxy.md

 frps -c /path/to/frps.toml
 ```

 Congrats, you have now setup a `frp` server!
-Now to have your client (at-home Minecraft server) connect to it!
+Now we will have your client (at-home Minecraft server) connect to it!

-### Client setup
+### Client Setup
 1. Download the latest release from the [frp](https://github.com/fatedier/frp) Github using this command (good enough for 99% of cases, v0.63.0 was the latest version at the time of release)
 ```sh
 wget -O frp.tar.gz https://github.com/fatedier/frp/releases/download/v0.63.0/frp_0.63.0_linux_amd64.tar.gz